odileeds/covid-19/LocalAuthorities/dashboard/README.md

 # Dashboard

-We have a job that updates the data each day and stores the current state in [JSON files per Local Authority](data/).
+The [Local Authority COVID-19 dashboard](https://odileeds.github.io/covid-19/LocalAuthorities/dashboard/) shows summary stats (and basic graphs) for UK Local Authorities*.
+It relies on data sourced from several places.
+A few times a day a script `[phe.pl](../data/phe.pl)` is run which updates this directory and sub-directories storeing the current state in [JSON files per Local Authority](data/).

 ## Sources